Hacker News

 c) when multiple processes are working on a single thing, try to combine them.
 A single process will find it hard to race with itself, and will have a clear order of events.
 I'm in the middle of cleaning up some code that had three processes around one thing (a state process, a reader and a writer), and there were so many weird and racy things because of the separation; putting it into one process means things can't change unexpectedly.

-4 hours ago by yellowapple
+4 years ago by yellowapple

 > be sure to give C whole requests, don't ask C for current data, modify it in A and then send it back to C (which is begging for B to send a modification in the mean time)